sanjaydev27-hub/supersaiyancalc/code testing/README.md

-# NovaCalc — Advanced Scientific Calculator (Static Web)
+# spideycalc— Advanced Scientific Calculator (Static Web)

 This is a single-folder static web application implementing a scientific calculator (`NovaCalc`).
 It uses a custom expression parser (shunting-yard -> RPN) and no external dependencies.